Windows Installer, Java Installer, Freeware Installer

 Isolated Components

-Using Isolated Components has the following advantages:
+Using Isolated Components have the following advantages:

-• The application will always use the original files, that is the files with which it was installed.
+• The application will always use the original files(the files it was installed with).

 Isolating a component